LeonLester/Tree-Manager/README.md

 ### Prerequisites

-You need to have Docker and docker-compose installed.
+docker-compose (was tested on v.2.23.0-desktop.1)

 ### Installation